Information about Schengen Visa Countries

 Although citizens from the countries mentioned above currently do not need a visa to travel to Ireland, it is very probable that in the near future that will change and they will require an ETIAS visa waiver to cross Ireland’s border.
 To learn more about the visa regime in Ireland, visit the official Department of Foreign Affairs and Trade’s website.

 Similar to the rest of countries on this list, Romania is not yet part of the Schengen Area.
 However, Romania is a member of the European Union.
 The Romanian Government has decided to authorize foreign nationals who have a Schengen visa to enter Romania for a short-term stay, as long as they have they meet all of the requirements.

-US citizens are not required a visa to enter Romania for a period of up to 90 days, every 180 days (6 months).
-However, once the ETIAS application is implemented and operational, this will change and citizens from countries that currently do not need a visa to enter Romania, including the US, will need to apply for an ETIAS visa.
+U.S. citizens do not require a visa to enter Romania for a period of up to 90 days, every 180 days (6 months).
+However, once the ETIAS application is implemented and operational, this will change and citizens from countries that currently do not need a visa to enter Romania, including the U.S., will need to apply for an ETIAS.

 On January 25, 2012, the Bulgarian Government decided that all Schengen visa holders may enter and exit Bulgaria freely.
 However, there are a few requirements to be followed:

 - Third country nationals must carry a valid Schengen visa

 - The number of entries and time they may remain in Bulgaria may not exceed that of the Schengen visa